-Jamie Oliver’s latest cookbook, 5 Ingredients – Quick & Easy Food, suits both the student lifestyle and budget perfectly.
-Each using only five ingredients, the recipes will not only save you from having to head to the supermarket with a lengthy, and costly, shopping list, but are also all unintimidating and easy to follow for new cooks.
-With some of them taking under 15 minutes to make, it'll also save you time too, which you can obviously spend studying instead . . .
-Alright, partying then!
+Jamie Oliver’s clever and practical cookbook, 5 Ingredients – Quick & Easy Food, suits the student lifestyle and budget perfectly.
+Each using only five ingredients, these recipes will not only save you from having to head to the supermarket with a lengthy (and costly) shopping list, but they also happen to be accessible and easy to follow for new cooks.
+With many of them taking less than 15 minutes to make, 5 Ingredients will save you time too, which you can of course spend studying instead . . .
+Alright, partying then.

 What student doesn’t love a grilled cheese sandwich?
 Quick and cheap to make, filling and nutritious, they make perfect food for young people on the go.
-And with no fancy kit required to make them, they can be whipped up easily in a shared kitchen.
+And with no specialist kit required to make them, they can be whipped up easily in a shared kitchen.